EstherOkiri/Personal-Portfolio/README.md

 # Personal Portfolio
-# Description
+# DESCRIPTION
-This is Week 1 Project of the 30 Day Web Design Challenge.
+# This is a personal portfolio project done for during the 30-Day Web Design Challenge.
+It is in the long run meant to have my webstites worked on.
-The Project has 3 pages; Home, About Me and Contact.
-The project is set up mainly to test my skills so far in HTML and CSS thus far.
+# HOME PAGE
+# A paragraph that explains a little bit about myself from where I started my career up to this point.
+# ABOUT ME PAGE
+# When you click on this page you'll see my skills and interests and also a button with which you can be able to contact me directly or fill in a question or message so that I can get back to you.
+# PORTFOLIO PAGE
+# This page contains a link to projects that I have worked on before.